Las Vegas is unique in the world, and visiting this glittering city in the Nevada Desert is on the bucket list of many people.

 If you are thinking of booking a luxurious room in a lavish hotel with a decent swimming pool like the ones on The Strip, then you are out of luck in Downtown Las Vegas.

-However, a new urban project in the making, Circa Resort & Casino, aims to change when they open their doors in December of 2020.
+However, a new urban project in the making, Circa Resort & Casino, aimed to change when they open their doors in December of 2020.

 3. Ride the tourist attractions on top of the Stratosphere Tower